FTSE extends rally as Hammerson points to UK recovery

 No sectors were in negative territory and only 10 individual stocks fell.

-Volumes were relatively subdued on the FTSE 100, with Wall Street shut for a holiday, with volumes coming in below the 90 day average.
+Volumes were relatively subdued on the FTSE 100, with Wall Street shut for a holiday.
+Just 60 percent of the 90 day average volume for the index had been traded with two hours left to go in the session.

 EMERGING MARKETS